UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_17.md

 Notes:

-The classification problems we have looked at so far in this module have had binary labels (2 possible labels)
+The classification problems we have looked at so far in this module have had binary labels (2 possible labels).

-But we’ve seen that target label’s are not restricted to this.
-Often we will have classification problems where we have multiple labels such as this wine dataset we are going to use in this section.
+But we’ve seen that target labels are not restricted to this.

+Often we will have classification problems where we have multiple labels such as this wine dataset we are going to use.

-Here you can see that we have 3 classes: 0, 1, 2.
+Here we have 3 classes for our target: 0, 1, 2 (maybe red, white and rose?).

 ---